The William R. Levin Awards for Research in the History of Art

 At its 2013 annual conference, convened in Greensboro, NC, the Board of Directors of SECAC approved application procedures and deadline as well as the composition of a review committee; the procedures are reviewed annually with updates made periodically.
 The first recipient of the Levin Award was announced at the 2014 meeting in Sarasota, FL.
-Directions for applying for both 2020 awards are below; the final monetary amount for the awards will be announced in May and the recipients will be named at the 2020 conference in Chattanooga, Tennessee.
-Award monies will be distributed at the conference and thus the awards support research to be done after the annual conference.
+Directions for applying for both 2020 awards are below; the final monetary amount for the awards will be announced in May and the recipients will be named during the 2020 conference.
+Award monies will be distributed at that time and thus the awards support research to be done after the annual conference.

 Any member of SECAC may apply.
 SECAC membership must be current at the time of application and at the time of the use of the funds.
 Recipients must wait three years before re-applying.